 As part of a vision for clearer air in the city center, Amsterdam firefighters are proceeding with rehearsals electric vehicles.

-Made by the Austrian company Rosenbauer, electric fire engines still have a diesel generator on board in case firefighters need extraordinary firepower, but aim to harness electric only.
+Made by the Austrian company Rosenbauer, electric fire engines still have a diesel generator on board in case firefighters need extraordinary firepower, but they aim to use only electric.

 Called Concept Fire Truck (CFT), the vehicle was first introduced as a design studio in 2016, encouraging firefighters from around the world to consider the pros and cons of electric fire trucks.